kumahq/kuma-website/docs/docs/1.1.1/deployments/how-to-multi-zone.md

       kuma.io/service: echo-server_echo-example_svc_1010
 ```

-If a multi-zone Universal control plane is used, the service tag has no such limitation.
+With a Universal control plane, the service tag has no such limitation.

+REVIEWER: DOES THIS ^ APPLY TO A HYBRID ENVIRONMENT WHERE THE CONTROL PLANE RUNS IN UNIVERSAL MODE?
+DOES THIS REFER TO THE GLOBAL CONTROL PLANE?
+CAN WE CLARIFY THE DISTINCTION BETWEEN THESE TWO CASES (THAT IS, THE HYBRID AND THIS SECOND CASE WHICH MIGHT OR MIGHT NOT BE RELEVANT TO THE FIRST ONE)?

-And to consume the distributed service from a Universal deployment, where the application will use `http://localhost:20012`.
+To consume a distributed service in a Universal deployment, where the application address is `http://localhost:20012`:

 ```yaml
 type: Dataplane